maniacx/Battery-Health-Charging/.github/README.md

 '/sys/class/power_supply/BAT0/charge_control_start_threshold'
 ```
 ### Lenovo (Ideapad, Legion)
-* 2 preset Full capacity and Maximum Life Span mode set at 100% and 60%.
+* 2 preset Full capacity and Maximum Life Span mode set at 100% and 60%(80% in some model).
 Fixed threshold (not customizable).
 * Maximum Life Span mode is what Lenovo refers to as **conservative mode**
 * This Extension supports Lenovo Ideapad Laptop having the below path
 ```bash